Market IQ | Political and capital market insights

 Equities

-Within equities, we are neutral in US large and small caps, European equities, emerging markets equities, APAC ex Japan, and Japanese equities.
+We are underweight equities.
+Within equities, we are neutral in US large caps, APAC ex Japan, and emerging markets equities and underweight in U.S. small caps, European equities, and Japanese equities.

 Equities